S-Carlos-Teixeira/pastry-fe/README.md

 ## Future Improvements
 * Implementing a search bar to search for products by some criteria.
 * Implementing a feature that allows the user to sort products by price, name, etc.
-* Implementing a filter for products.
 * Implementing the integration of a payment gateway as Stripe.
 * Implementing the integration of the Cloudinary API to allow the user to upload images without having to provide a URL.
 * Implementing the order page.
 * Improving the responsiveness of the website.
-* fixing the bugs.
+* Fixing the buttons on the cart page.
 * Deploy the Back-end with a deployment server such as Gunicorn.